tjdolan121/4502Proj/forge/Part1/slide_content.md

-# Title: Descriptive title of your project
+### Title: Descriptive title of your project

-CrimeIntel
+#CrimeIntel
-A data-mining oriented approach to public safety
+#A data-mining oriented approach to public safety

-# Team members: first and last name of each member
+### Team members: first and last name of each member
 Aaron Shyuu | Max Smith | Thomas Dolan

-# Description: 2-3 sentence paragraph project description - what interesting questions do
+### Description: 2-3 sentence paragraph project description - what interesting questions do
 you intend to answer?
-#### TO-DO
+#### TO-DO:
 [ ] Consolidate these:

 THOMAS